-3. Give opportunity for honest feedback
+3. Give Opportunity for Honest Feedback

 It’s easy to send out a questionnaire that has been used over and over to employees once a year but unfortunately that won’t be enough information to make informed decisions on how the company’s core values could be improved.
 You have to ensure that employees feel a) comfortable enough around you to give honest feedback and b) you are asking the right questions.

-Constructive feedback for the manager
+Constructive Feedback for the Manager

 A great way of receiving honest feedback is to also let your employees reply to questions anonymously.
-There are online platforms that will allow you to do this and employees will feel more at ease and comfortable to give negative feedback, that may well be very needed!
+There are online platforms that will allow you to do this and employees will feel more at ease and comfortable giving negative feedback, which may well be very needed!
 After all, your employees are at work 8 hours a day, so they know the company flaws and stories better than anyone else.

-4. Respect your employees
+4. Respect your Employees

 If trust grows within the office, then so will collaboration.
-If your colleagues feel like you don’t respect them, then they will end up feeling demotivate, insulted and frustrated and ultimately quit their job.
+If your colleagues feel like you don’t respect them, then they could end up feeling demotivated, insulted and frustrated and ultimately quit their job.
 This doesn’t mean you have to always agree with your staff.
 If a disagreement does occur, then you can still show them an element of respect.

-How to show respect in the workplace
+How to Show Respect in the Workplace

-If you’ve had a disagreement with someone in the office, or maybe you are trying to better promote teamwork for a healthier work culture, then these are some top tips on how to show respect in the workplace:
+If you’ve had a disagreement with someone in the office, or maybe you are trying to better promote teamwork for healthier work culture, then these are some top tips on how to show respect in the workplace: